 University research, like so many other accomplishments, is complex and multi-dimensional, and hence hard to measure.
 In addition, many things that we care about, such as impact, reputation, and alumni success, take time to manifest.
 Consequently, it is hard to know how well an institution is doing at present and whether an institution is on an upward or a downward trajectory.
 We seek to address this challenge and to improve the quality of data and analytical tools available to Computer Science (CS) deans, chairs, faculty, students, departments, institutions, such that they can inform decision-making and institutional comparisons by combining quantitative metrics with expert qualitative opinions, recognizing that neither opinion, data, or metrics will ever be perfect.

 Although judging research quality is hard, science judges itself and scientific progress, almost universally, by combining expert qualitative opinion with quantitative metrics.
 Our tool focuses on quantitative publication metrics for 2007-2016.
 Because all big data is dirty, we spent considerable time cleaning the data we gathered from DBLP and Microsoft Academic Search which sources its data from ACM, IEEE, and other publishers.
-We cleaned publication venue, citations, and institutional data for over 200 conferences and journals (in progress).
+We cleaned publication venue, citations, and institutional data for over 209 conferences and 80 journals.
 We describe our data cleaning process and metrics in more detail below in Methodology.

 We develop a simple model that predicts the future citations of a paper at the time of its publication, and use this as a forward-looking metric of institutional accomplishment, in terms of computing-related publications.
 We use a retrospective metric (citations) and a predictive metric (for very recent publications, where each publication may be weighed by a measure of venue strength).